Yin Yoga: Transform Your Mind & Body!

 Instructors may also implement the use of props such as blocks, straps, and blankets to assist with poses and make them more accessible.

 A skilled yoga teacher can adjust students’ alignment and offer personalized adjustments to ensure they are practicing safely and effectively.
-It’s crucial for students to communicate any injuries or limitations to their teacher to receive proper guidance and modifications for their postures.
+Students must communicate any injuries or limitations to their teacher to receive proper guidance and modifications for their postures.

 If you’re interested in exploring other styles of yoga, consider checking out the following articles: